SamDecrock/node-httpreq/README.md

 node-httpreq is a node.js library to do HTTP(S) requests the easy way

-Do GET, POST, upload files, use cookies, change headers, ...
+Do GET, POST, PUT, DELETE, upload files, use cookies, change headers, ...

 ## Install